vellankikoti/k8s-workshop/scenarios/03-port-mismatch/README.md

 ## Step 5: Verify the Fix

-Test the service now works:
+Test the service now works.
+You can test in multiple ways:

+### Method 1: Test from inside cluster (recommended)

 ```bash
 kubectl run curl-test --image=curlimages/curl:latest --rm -it --restart=Never -- \